What Injector Cleaning & Testing Can Fix (Preventative)

 -

-If the injector was stuck, leaking badly, or electrically faulty → cleaning won’t make it “like new.”
-At best, it’s a recovery attempt.
+If the injector was stuck, leaking badly, or electrically faulty → cleaning may make it “like new” however it may be a recovery attempt.

 The Bottom Line